sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Dr. Holt is trying to push into the bar area to get back to bodies Lord Archibald Frost trying to stop him
-Friars (3) are arguing w/ Claudia McCloud, who is guarding one door - Kinelli is guarding the other D'Artangan + O'Clare (fox bartender) trying to calm down friars Beaver in corner comforted by small mouse
+Friars (3) are arguing w/ Claudia McCloud, who is guarding one door - Kinelli is guarding the other D'Artangan + O'Clare (fox bartender) trying to calm down friar Beaver in corner comforted by small mouse

 Valencia check -